vamshidhar-thonti/design_patterns/README.md

   - For example, a webscraper is being designed to get different format of data like csv, SQL, json, tables etc. Instead writing all those individual algorithms in a single class, create a new class for each data format and call only the specific one in the webscraper flow.

 - Find the implmentation example of this design pattern [here](./SOLID%20Principles%20examples/design_patterns/strategy_pattern/strategy_pattern.py)

+## Observer Design Pattern
+- This pattern helps in creating a relation between 2 classes (1.
+Publishers: holds the state/data and notifies its registered Observers and 2.
+Subscribers: which gets notified when the state gets modified).
+So, in short defines one to many dependency between objects so that when one object changes the state, all its dependents are notified and updated automatically.

+- Find the implmentation example of this design pattern [here](./SOLID%20Principles%20examples/design_patterns/observer_design/observer_pattern.py)